cloudify-cosmo/wagon/README.md

 `auditwheel` is a tool (currently under development) provided by pypa to "repair" wheels to support multiple linux distributions.
 Information on auditwheel is provided [here](https://github.com/pypa/auditwheel).

+Wagon provides a way to repair a wagon by iterating over its wheels and fixing all of them.

 NOTE!
-The repair command is EXPERIMENTAL is Wagon.
+The repair command is EXPERIMENTAL in Wagon.
 It isn't fully tested and relies on `auditwheel`, which is, in itself, somewhat experimental.
 Read [https://www.python.org/dev/peps/pep-0513/](https://www.python.org/dev/peps/pep-0513/) for more info.

-Wagon provides a way to repair a wagon by iterating over its wheels and fixing all of them.

 For more information, see [Linux Support for compiled wheels](Linux Support for compiled wheels) below.